sculptui/vscode/docs/custom-setup.md

 ## Custom Script

 If you are using custom scripts to start your application in development (i.e. to also start a server), configure the needed commands in your package.json similar to the "start" script.
-Sculpt UI will use this script to run.
+SculptUI will use this script to run.

 Just add your script to the scripts/sculpt in your [package.json](https://docs.npmjs.com/creating-a-package-json-file).